actions/stale/README.md

 It can be useful if your repository is processing so much issues and pull requests that you reach the [operations-per-run](#operations-per-run) limit.
 Based on the order, you could prefer to focus on the new content or on the old content of your repository.

 Default value: `false`

+#### skip-stale-issue-message

+If set to `true`, no comment will be added to the issues when they are automatically marked as stale.

+If set to `false`, you can define the comment with the [stale-issue-message](#stale-issue-message) option.

+Default value: `false`

+#### skip-stale-pr-message

+If set to `true`, no comment will be added to the pull requests when they are automatically marked as stale.

+If set to `false`, you can define the comment with the [stale-pr-message](#stale-pr-message) option.

+Default value: `false`